Franco Frattini: Later activities

 In 2018, on the occasion of the Italian presidency of the OSCE, Foreign Minister Angelino Alfano appointed Frattini as "Special representative of the OSCE presidency for the process of resolving the conflict in Transnistria".
 Among his credentials, Frattini said: "I have excellent relations with the Russian authorities, which undoubtedly played a fundamental role in the resolution [of the conflict] in Transnistria," in addition to reminding all of his own role in starting the process of liberalization of Schengen visas for Moldova.

 In 2020, while holding a sport judge position in the trial of the doping case of PRC swimmer Sun Yang, it was revealed that Frattimi had made comments about dog meat eating in China and used derogatory terms against the Chinese people on social media over a number of years.
 Concerns over his anti-China bias persuaded the federal court that Frattini should not have presided over banning the PRC swimmer.

+Franco Frattini was an honorary professor at the Diplomatic Academy of the Russian Foreign Ministry.
 As of September 2020, he was a member of the Italian Aspen Institute.